fairecasoimeme/LiXee-Box/README.md

 ## Uses cases example

-Here is a list of some use cases which can be used with **LiXee-WebMQTT-Gateway**.
+Here is a list of some use cases which can be used with **LiXee-Gateway**.

 ### Use case n°1
 Your Linky counter is very far and Zigbee protocol is too light to transport datas to the coordinator.